 - 20% of the city’s population are aged between 15 and 24, which is significantly higher than the national average of 13% (2011 Census).

-- The population is growing rapidly, experiencing 5% growth over the last three years with this trend forecast to continue.
+- The population is growing rapidly.
+Southampton is experiencing above national average population with this trend forecast to continue.

 - Around 86,000 people in Southampton, 31% of the population, have an ongoing health condition (such as diabetes, heart disease, epilepsy, breathing problems etc.).
 Over half of these people have two or more conditions for which they need ongoing support.

 - Deprivation is higher than average and around a quarter of the city’s children live in poverty.

 - 62% of the city’s adults are overweight or obese.

 - 22.3% of residents are from an ethnic group other than White British compared to 20.2% nationally (2011 Census).